mfeemster/keysharp/README.md

 * The built in classes `Array` and `Map` do not have a property named `__Item[]` because in C#, the only properties which can have an index passed to them are the `this[]` properties.
 	+ Just use the brackets directly.
 However, when overriding, using `__Item[]` will work if you derive from `Array` or `Map`.
 * When passing `"Interrupt"` as the second argument to `Thread()`, the third argument for `LineCount` is not supported because Keysharp does not support line level awareness.
+* Tooltips do not automatically disappear when clicking on them.

 ## Code acknowledgements ##